OtsoH/OtsoH/README.md

 <div align="center">

-I build software end to end.
-I thrive in small teams that move fast in tight increments, lean heavily on CI and tests instead of vibes, and treat security as a feature, not an afterthought.
-I use AI tools in my workflows regularly because they make me faster, not because it’s trendy.
-And on the rare occasions I feel like abandoning all logic and descending into pure, unadulterated madness?
-That’s what Unity is for.
+End-to-end software builder focused on reliable, scalable, and secure systems.
+I do my best work in small teams that move fast from initial planning all the way to production, relying on CI/CD and comprehensive testing instead of just good vibes.
+I like keeping things structured, except when I'm building games in Unity.

 </div>